Low-rank Adaptation of Large Language Model Rescoring for Parameter-Efficient Speech Recognition: Introduction

 In this work, we explore low-rank adaptation for language model rescoring to achieve a favorable trade-off between computational efficiency and speech recognition performance.
 Specifically, we follow the discriminative training objective proposed in \cite{xu2022rescorebert} to directly optimize the minimum word error rate, as described in Section~\ref{sec:mwer}.
 During training, we freeze all layers in BERT and only update low-rank matrices inserted at each transformer layer, as discussed in Section~\ref{sec:lora}.
-As a result, the memory required to store the trainable parameters and the backward computation time are both reduced.
+As a result, the memory required to store the trainable parameters and the backward-pass computation are both reduced.
 Meanwhile, it is worth noting that we have observed that LoRA can lead to a degraded representation, similar to full fine-tuning~\cite{jiang2019smart}, which can consequently affect performance on unseen test domains.
-To mitigate this negative effect, we further apply a correlation-based regularization besides the minimum word error loss, as shown in Section~\ref{sec:multiloss}.
+To mitigate this negative effect, we further apply a correlation-based regularization in addition to the minimum word error loss, as shown in Section~\ref{sec:multiloss}.

-The proposed \textbf{Lo}w-rank \textbf{R}escoring for \textbf{B}ERT (LoRB) is evaluated on both public dataset and internal datasets covering a range of domains.
+The proposed \textbf{Lo}w-rank \textbf{R}escoring for \textbf{B}ERT (LoRB) is evaluated on both a public dataset and internal datasets covering a range of domains.
 We show that \textbf{LoRB} can achieve comparable performance on the target domain and even better performance on non-target domains, as compared to full fine-tuning and other parameter-efficient methods, using only \textbf{0.08\%} of the trainable parameters updated in fine-tuning.
-Additionally, LoRB can save up to \textbf{32\%} training memory utilization and achieve up to \textbf{6x} shorter training times, by allowing training with a larger learning rate.
+Additionally, LoRB can save up to \textbf{32\%} training memory utilization and achieve up to \textbf{6-fold} reduction in training times, by allowing training with a larger learning rate.